mariuszpatek/code-addict/content/posts/semantic-kernel-introduction.md

 - **>1.0** – Increases randomness, selects less probable words for varied but potentially error-prone outputs
 - **2.0** – Maximum creativity with very unpredictable responses

-### MaxTokens
-**MaxTokens** sets the maximum length of the generated response.
-This includes both the input prompt and the output completion.
-One token is roughly equivalent to 4 characters in English text.

 ### TopP (0.0 - 1.0)
 **TopP** (nucleus sampling) is similar to temperature in controlling output diversity, but works differently by only considering the most probable tokens whose cumulative probability adds up to the TopP value:
 - **0.1**: Very focused - only considers the top 10% most probable tokens